 Every Tampa home is unique, each with its own charm and its own needs.
-Likewise, all the windows in your Tampa home are unique as well.
-Their dimensions, shape, the direction they face and more will vary and influence the kind of window treatment suits them best.
+Likewise, all the windows in your Tampa home are different as well.
+Their size, shape, the direction they face and more will vary and influence the kind of window treatment suits them best.

 But more than any other factor, the style of window may be the most important for determining your perfect window treatment.
 Here are Sunburst’s recommendations for window treatments to match the unique window varieties found in Tampa houses.

 Sidelights are those tall, thin windows typically found on the sides of the front door in Tampa homes.
 Getting a great window treatment for sidelight windows is especially important for a few reasons.
-One, they’re a focal point of your house, as most people's gaze is naturally drawn to the front door of the house.
+One, they’re a focal point of your house, since most people's eyes are naturally drawn to the front door of the house.
 Two, people–from your mailman to guests to traveling salespeople–are going to see the sidelight windows up close, which means that a fantastic window treatment all the more important to make sure you maintain your privacy.

 French doors are a typical sight connected to patios or decks.
 Since they’re double doors, hinged, and typically have large glass panels Tampa homeowners have a substantial opportunity to improve their style and light control.
-French doors open and close a lot throughout the day, so they would do best with a resilient window treatment that will still let you alter how much light you let come through the window.
+French doors open and close a lot throughout the day, so they would do best with a resilient window treatment that will still let you alter the amount of light you let come through the window.

 Our recommendation for French door window treatments: Plantation shutters.
 Since they’re installed directly onto the window and are super resilient, shutters are a great accompaniment to French doors.
 Their classic looks and energy-efficiency are added benefits for your French door.